 Given the large size of bear spray canisters many people are shocked to learn how little usage you actually get from a can.
 You’ll get about three to five seconds of spray time from a standard size can of bear mace.

 This is plenty to scare off a bear that’s within dangerous range of you.
 Just make sure you immediately replace your bear spray if you have to use it.

-Just about every type of bear spray is going to have some kind of safety cap or clip.
+Just about every type of grizzly bear, black bear, brown bear, or polar bear repellent is going to have some kind of safety cap or clip.
 This prevents you from accidentally triggering the spray if you fall or when rummaging through a bag.